 Get your materials in on time.
 And if you lose them, fess up and pay the fees.
 Otherwise, your credit score could take a hit.

 If you’re having trouble paying medical bills, there are some steps you can take to ease the financial burden.
 But whatever you decide, make sure you promptly tend to the matter.
 Muting the ringer on the phone or sending calls from collectors to voice mail will eventually result in a blemish — in the form of a collection account — on your credit report.
 Those marks stick around for at least seven years.

 5. Delinquent tax obligations

-Did Uncle Sam or the local tax collector send you a hefty bill for unpaid taxes?
+Did the IRS or the local tax collector send you a hefty bill for unpaid taxes?
 You can run, but you can’t hide.
 They will eventually track you down and demand what they’re owed.

 If you fail to respond and work something out, expect your credit score to take a dive.